 There are vitally important parts of the Affordable Care Act that need to be protected against Republican attempts to repeal it.
 We cannot afford to go back to a time when insurance companies could deny someone coverage because of a preexisting condition or kick entire families off of their insurance just because someone got sick.
 The Affordable Care Act stopped insurance companies from charging women more for their care, and young adults can now stay on their parent’s insurance plan until age 26—a policy that will help many young people finish their education and start their careers without worrying about their health care coverage.

 But we also need to continue to make important changes to fix problems with the Affordable Care Act.
 In Congress, I worked to bring greater transparency and oversight to the new health care law, and I voted to make sure that families could keep their current coverage beyond 2013.
 I worked to eliminate taxes that stand in the way of much needed technological innovation.
 These are just some examples of important, common sense changes Congress should be working on to improve health care reform and make sure it is working for Illinois families.

 Republicans in Congress have repeatedly wasted taxpayer time and money, and even shut down the government, in their endless efforts to completely repeal the health care law.
 We simply cannot afford this kind of dysfunction and gridlock.
-That’s why I have consistently voted against repeal and continue to focus my efforts on working with my colleagues, on both sides of the aisle, to find ways to fix and improve the law.
-I have no doubt that if we come together and focus on improving our system in smart, sensible ways, we can make our health care system the best in the world.
+That’s why I consistently voted against repeal and continue to focus my efforts on working with my colleagues, on both sides of the aisle, to find ways to fix and improve the law.
+I have no doubt that if we come together and focus on improving our system in smart, sensible ways, we can make our health care system once again the best in the world.